-After ankle ligament reconstruction surgery, you will typically be on crutches for about 4-6 weeks.
+After reconstruction surgery, you will typically be on crutches for about four to six weeks.
 Then, you will likely progress to a removable surgical boot that will keep your ankle stable.
-You will remain in the boot for approximately 4-6 weeks and then transfer to a regular shoe with a stirrup ankle brace to continue to provide support as your ankle ligament heals.
+You will remain in the boot for approximately four to six weeks and then transfer to a regular shoe with a stirrup ankle brace to continue to provide support as your ankle ligament heals.

-Ankle ligament reconstruction rehabilitation via physical therapy is crucial after surgery.
-In many cases, your doctor will recommend some combination of the following beginning at around Week 4 and progressing through Week 18 after the ankle reconstruction surgery:
+After ankle reconstruction surgery, rehabilitation is crucial.
+In many cases, your doctor will recommend some combination of the following beginning at around week four and progressing through week 18 after your surgery:

 - Gentle isometric exercise

 - Passive and active range of motion exercise

 - Progressive resistance exercises of the hip

 - Joint mobilization as indicated